 If you make the data anonymous so that it is never possible to identify individuals (even when combined with other information which is available to receiver), it is not personal data.
-This means that the restrictions do not apply and you are free to transfer the anonymised data outside the EEA.
+This means that the restrictions do not apply and you are free to transfer the anonymised data outside the UK.

-Relevant provisions in the GDPR - see Article 44 and Recital 26 C External link
+Relevant provisions in the legislation - see UK GDPR Article 44 and Recital 26 External link

-How do we make a restricted transfer in accordance with the GDPR?
+How do we make a restricted transfer in accordance with the UK GDPR?